Benefits of E10, E85 Ethanol Blend Renewable Fuels

 We are all hopeful that with the passage of time and some necessary consumer protection laws, a little regulation, and an increase in consumer knowledge on how to properly manage ethanol-blend fuels, the "Ethanol Scare and Resistance" will become more manageable in the future.

-Benefit 1:The most obvious benefit of ethanol-blend fuels is that it decreases our dependence on foreign oil...If we could run our vehicles/engines on 100% ethanol, which has been successful in Brazil - this benefit would be noticeable - Unfortunately since E10 (10% alcohol) results in about a 3-20% drop in mpg, our decrease in foreign oil use is minimal.
+Benefit 1:The most obvious benefit of ethanol-blend fuels is that it decrease could our dependence on foreign oil...If we could run our vehicles/engines on high levels 85-100% ethanol (E85), this benefit would be noticeable - Unfortunately since E10 (10% alcohol) results in about a 3-20% drop in mpg, our decrease in foreign oil use is minimal.

 Of lesser concern but present is our inability to have adequate corn and grains to produce ethanol.
-Many have noticed this in the increased cost of corn and corn syrup for edible consumption.
+Many have noticed this in the increased cost of corn and food.

 Oops - this page is titled "benefits" and I've only listed "1" so far in the previous 4 paragraphs...Back to benefits...